Motor Vehicle Safety

 Motor vehicle crashes are among the leading causes of injury death and hospitalization in Colorado.
 Each year, more than 300 drivers and passengers die in motor vehicle crashes, and nearly 2,500 are hospitalized for non-life-threatening injuries.

-As part of our comprehensive injury prevention program, Centura Health partners with community-based organizations and governments in diverse and dynamic ways — from giving presentations in local schools to advocating for sensible regulation and legislation, our goal is to reduce injuries and fatalities in our community.
+As part of our comprehensive injury prevention program, Centura Health partners with community-based organizations and governments in diverse and dynamic ways to reduce injuries and fatalities in our community.

 Find an ER near you

 Motor vehicle crashes are the leading cause of unintentional death in Colorado for teens ages 15 to 19.
 By helping teens understand the importance of driving safely and being an adult role model of safe driving habits, we can reduce the number of vehicle-related injuries and deaths.

 Seat belt use is the single most effective way to save lives and reduce risk of death in a crash.
 Yet millions don’t buckle up on every trip.